Locations:

 Advertisement

-Healthcare providers may use a combination of tests to monitor you over time.
+Healthcare providers may use a combination of these tests to monitor you over time.
 Stay in touch with your provider to receive the care you need.

 Management and Treatment

-How is birdshot chorioretinopathy treated?
+How is birdshot retinochoroidopathy treated?

 Advertisement